US, Japan and South Korea meet after North Korea missile test | DW | 14.09.2021

 The meeting follows announcements from North Korean state media that tests involving a new long-range missile had been successful.

+The trilateral talks involved US Special Representative for North Korea Policy Sung Kim, South Korea's Special Representative for Korean Peninsula Peace and Security Affairs Noh Kyu-duk and Japan's Director-General for Asian affairs Takehiro Funakoshi.

-"The recent developments in the DPRK are a reminder of the importance of close communication and cooperation from the three countries," US special envoy for North Korea, Sung Kim said.
+The diplomats spoke of the importance of close cooperation between the three countries.
+In opening remarks US special envoy Sung Kim said: "The recent developments in the DPRK are a reminder of the importance of close communication and cooperation from the three countries,"

 There are concerns among Japanese officials that Pyongyang's latest test represents a new threat in the region.